haddriax/PyUtils/README.md

 ### ReplaceInfile - Select file, pattern to replace, replacement text
 I used this script to refactor some code in large files, replacing log calls by a custom function.
+### TotaLinesInFolder - Select folder
+Used it to count the number of lines in a source code folder.